maximumstock/dns-thingy/README.md

 ## TODO

+- [ ] docs: model request flow and make sure we actually do the least amount of work
+- [ ] optional caching
 - [ ] feat: add custom blocking rules
 - [ ] feat: cache records according to answer TTL
 - [ ] feat: implement more record types